jreisinger/gokatas/README.md

 I've been learning to program in Go.
 I work in the sysadmin/devops and security areas so I usually don't get to program every day.
 But I still want to keep my skills fresh.
 Maybe even improve them.
 I use gokatas as one of the ways to achieve this.
-I also use them as reference or blueprints.

 ## How

-It's important to practice regularly.
-You need to create a habit.
+It's important to practice regularly, to create a habit.
 Start by setting a goal that you can meet, e.g. 15 minutes every day before work.
 At first it's fine even if you only read through one of the katas.
-After some time it will require much less will power, it will become natural.
+After some time it will require much less will power and you will become more familiar with the code.

+Try to write (and understand!) and then run or test the code before checking the solution (by running `git diff`).

-If you feel comfortable enough with a kata stop practicing it for some time and pick up one that is slightly beyond your current ability.
-Try to write, run or test the code before looking up the solution.
+If you feel comfortable enough with a kata stop practicing it (for some time) and pick up one that interests you and is slightly beyond your current ability.

 ## Initial setup